China, India pledge to cool border dispute

 More than 20 agreements have been signed for cooperation in areas such as railways and clean energy technologies.

-The desire to realise what both sides call “the Asian Century” is driving much of the goodwill.
-On Thursday, Chinese President Xi Jinping urged Modi to “realise the strategic needs for our national rejuvenation” and “work together to promote the international order in a more just and fair direction”.
+The desire to realize what both sides call “the Asian Century” is driving much of the goodwill.
+On Thursday, Chinese President Xi Jinping urged Modi to “realize the strategic needs for our national rejuvenation” and “work together to promote the international order in a more just and fair direction”.

 Modi told reporters that “the re-emergence of India and China and their relationship” would have “a profound impact on the course of this century”.